 Lonely Planet Offers Something New to Travelers

-In Spring 2010, Lonely Planet unveiled a brand new full-color country guidebook series.
-Developed after extensive third-party research for travelers who want a shorter, highlights-based travel guide for their holiday, the Discover series highlights the best a country has to offer, while still providing the authentic and memorable experiences travelers expect from Lonely Planet.
-The new titles for the series are Australia, France, Great Britain, Ireland, Italy, Japan, Spain, and Thailand (all launched in March); Europe and Germany (May); Egypt and Greece (August).
+Lonely Planet has developed a Discover series of full-color guidebooks, catering to travelers who want a shorter, highlights-based travel guide for their holiday.
+It highlights the best a country has to offer, while still providing the authentic and memorable experience that travelers expect from Lonely Planet.
+There are presently 31 country, city and region guides in this series.

 Unique Discover series features include: